Lee Teng-hui: Personal life

+Lee's native language was Taiwanese Hokkien but his heritage language was Taiwanese Hakka, for he was fluent in the former but a basic speaker of the latter as he is of Yongding Hakka ancestral descent.
+He was proficient in both Mandarin and Japanese and was able to speak English well.
+It has been claimed that he was more proficient in Japanese than Mandarin.

 Family

 Lee married Tseng Wen-hui on 9 February 1949, with whom he had three children.
 Their firstborn son Lee Hsien-wen (c.
 1950 – 21 March 1982) died of sinus cancer.
 Daughters Anna and Annie, were born c.
 1952 and c.
 1954, respectively.

 Health

 Shortly after stepping down from the presidency in 2000, Lee had coronary artery bypass surgery.
 In late 2011, he underwent surgery to remove stage II colon adenocarcinoma, the most common form of colon cancer.
 Two years later, he had a stent implanted in his vertebral artery following an occlusion.
 Lee was sent to Taipei Veterans General Hospital in November 2015 after experiencing numbness in his right hand, and later diagnosed with a minor stroke.
 On 29 November 2018, he was rushed to Taipei Veterans General Hospital after falling and hitting his head.
 He was discharged from hospital on 31 January 2019, and President Tsai Ing-wen later visited him at his home.
 On 8 February 2020, Lee was hospitalised at Taipei Veterans General Hospital after choking while drinking milk and retained in the hospital under observation due to lung infection concerns.
 Later, he was diagnosed with aspiration pneumonia caused by pulmonary infiltration, and was subsequently intubated.